 Accounts receivables represent amounts due from intergovernmental grant awards and amounts to be raised by taxation.
 Receivables are reported net of an allowance for uncollectible accounts and revenues net of uncollectibles.
 Allowances are reported when accounts are proven to be uncollectible.
-All receivables are current and therefore due within one year, thus no allowance is recorded by the District.
+All receivables are current and therefore due within one year, thus no allowance is recorded by the District (see Note 4: Accounts Receivables).